risingwavelabs/risingwave-docs-legacy/docs/manage/meta-backup.md

 Before you can create a meta snapshot, you need to set the `backup_storage_url` and `backup_storage_directory` system parameters prior to the first backup attempt.

 :::caution
 Be careful not to set the `backup_storage_url` and `backup_storage_directory` when there are snapshots.
 However, it's not strictly forbidden.
-If you insist to do so, please note the snapshots taken before the setting will all be invalidated and cannot be used in restoration anymore.
+If you insist on doing so, please note the snapshots taken before the setting will all be invalidated and cannot be used in restoration anymore.
 :::

 To learn about how to configure system parameters, see [How to configure system parameters](../manage/view-configure-system-parameters.md#how-to-configure-system-parameters).

 ## Create a meta snapshot

-Meta snapshot is created by meta service whenever requested by user.
+Meta snapshot is created by meta service whenever requested by users.
 There is no automatic process in RisingWave kernel that creates meta snapshot regularly.

 Here's an example of how to create a new meta snapshot with `risectl`: